Venn Essex Maths Hub

 More information on this fully funded programme can be found at the links below:

-Secondary Non Specialist programme - starting Summer 2024
+Secondary Non Specialist programme - starting Autumn 2024

-The Secondary Non Specialist programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject and pedagogical) for teaching maths.
+The Secondary Non Specialist programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject and pedagogical) they need for teaching maths.

 Session details